ecemcamasuvi/price-comparator/README.md

 ## Key Features

 - **Price Aggregation**: Collects hourly price data for the MacBook Air M2 from various e-commerce sites in real-time.
+You can configure the scheduling via the `schedule.fixedRate` property in the `application.properties` file.
 - **Price Comparison**: Analyzes and compares prices to present users with the best available deal.
 - **Data Storage**: Uses MongoDB for storing price data and Redis for caching to improve performance.